 When students feel frustrated (or bored) with an assignment, they’re more likely to act out.
 Differentiating your instruction to meet the needs of students is a key component to successfully running math centers.
 Grouping students according to their level/needs and providing materials that fit their academic needs will help minimize student misbehaviors.

-5. Review Math Center Expectations Daily
+5. Establish & Review Clear Expectations Daily

 At the beginning of the school year, we create a list of classroom expectations together.
 We display them on an anchor chart for us to refer back to throughout the school year.
 Each day before starting centers, we review the expectations as a whole class and why they’re important.